The Winthrop Town Council met remotely on June 1, where it heard concerns from residents about missing trees and the arrival of new trash bins.

 Water Loss and Rate Study

-Interim Town Manager Terence Delahanty presented an update on the Town’s water loss and rate study, which we originally reported on back in April.
+Interim Town Manager Terence Delehanty presented an update on the Town’s water loss and rate study, which we originally reported on back in April.
 The full presentation can be viewed on the Town Manager’s website.

 Noticeably absent from the council meeting was the DPW Director Meredith Hurley’s usual COVID updates.
-However, Town Manager Delahanty reported that roughly 50 percent of Winthrop residents had been vaccinated at last check.
+However, Town Manager Delehanty reported that roughly 50 percent of Winthrop residents had been vaccinated at last check.
 Currently, Massachusetts has the third highest percentage of vaccinated residents in the U.S., at 55 percent.

 The Finance Commission met several times since May 18.
 It hoped to be able to submit its budget recommendations to the council by June 8, which will give councilors a week to review them before voting at their June 15 meeting.